West Virginia - Western Maryland Synod

 This page talks about pastors.
 At this point, the WV-WMD

-congregation or the synod staff is anticipated.
+the synod staff is anticipated.

 The form, Definition

 can be downloaded from the ELCA resource cache (by

 clicking the linked title).
 This form should be completed

 as part of the call process and may be updated by mutual